cfpb/sbl-project/features/features.md

 - [ ] Data will be _mostly_ read-only, with possible exceptions for:
     1. FI contact info (name, phone, email, etc.)

-### Questions
-1. What details should be in this list?
-    1. Name, LEI
-    1. Status: Active, Deactivated
-    1. Filing status for SBL and HMDA for the current filing season.
-    1. User association status?
-Only when waiting for approval?

-<br></br>
 # Small business lending data filing app

 #### Includes: